Plomins/Checking-the-online-server-via-Telegram/README.md

-# Checking-the-online-server-via-Telegram
+# Checking-the-online-server-via-Telegram minecraft servers
-Method using a telegram bot to check online servers
+Method using a telegram bot to check online servers  minecraft servers